sensiarion/apidrift/README.md

 - [ ] fix errors counting (do not calc same errors multiple times)
 - [ ] show schema name for property changes in schema, not just `Single(array)`
 - [ ] fix installation script into repo (scripts from releases works fine)
-- [ ] fix route checks (shows incorrect addition/removal of params)
+- [ ] fix route checks (shows incorrect additiondist build/removal of params)
 - [ ] mark input/response schemas in routes more explicitly
 - [x] verbose all fields for SchemaAddedRule
 - [ ] deprecation tracking